Last updated: October 30, 2018

 Cliff had an illustrious and suitably "noisy" career.
 He was at CBS on the night that the famous October 31, 1938 War of the Worlds broadcast from New York panicked the nation.
 He recalled "quite a commotion at even the Hollywood studio switchboard" —but was kept in the dark about the hoax, as was the rest of the staff.
 When Orson Welles later moved to Hollywood, Cliff created sound effects for him.
 Orson later complimented Cliff, writing archly, "I owe you more than you'll ever know."
 Think about that...

 Amazingly, in the days of old-time radio, Cliff even received on-air credit for his sound effects work.
 In 1949 he, along with Gus Bayz and Jack Sixsmith, were awarded the "Best of the Year" prize by Radio and Television Life magazine for their work on a famous Escape episode, "Three Skeleton Key," for which they created the sounds of thousands of rats attacking a lighthouse.
 There's a wonderful photo in Robert Turnbull's book, Radio and Television Sound Effects showing Cliff and his crew gnawing on berry baskets to create the sound of the hungry rats eating their way through doors and walls.
 This program is available on the Radio Spirits collection, The 60 Greatest Old-Time Radio Shows of the 20th Century.
 Cliff's work is heard on more than a few of the legendary programs included in this collection.
-(Here's a link to a page all about "Three Skeleton Key.")
+(Here's a link about "Three Skeleton Key" including audio MP3s.)

 Cliff also provided the hoofbeats for Champ, radio star Gene Autry's famous horse, and his trusty coconuts are on display today at the Museum of the American West in Los Angeles.
 In 1997 Cliff donated his personal collection of battleship-gray CBS sound effects to the Museum of Television & Radio (MT&R), where they are still causing a racket in the weekly Re-creating Radio family workshops that have introduced radio drama to thousands of young people.